wp-plugins/participants-widget/readme.txt

 This wordpress widget displays a list of the blog's participants, with a link to their profile, and the number of posts and comments they have contributed.

+This project was generously supported by The Columbia Center for New Media Teaching and Learning (http://ccnmtl.columbia.edu).

 == Installation ==

 Plugin code is available at https://github.com/ccnmtl/participants-widget.